 The Policy safeguards personal data transferred between Fluor entities.
-The content of the Policy is determined by the Supervisory Authorities in the European countries from which personal data is transferred, and one of their requirements is that Fluor must have a complaint handling procedure in place.
+The content of the Policy is determined by the ICO, and one of its requirements is that Fluor must have a complaint handling procedure in place.
 The purpose of this procedure is to explain how complaints brought by a data subject whose personal data is subject to this Policy are dealt with.